JackTVanDyke/JackTVanDyke/README.md

 ## I'm a Fitness Enthusiast, Gamer, and Developer!!

-- 🔭 Check out my YouTube Playlist for full-stack JavaScript learning material: [Learning Camp][playlist]!
 - 🌱 I’m currently overwhelmed learning SO MUCH 🤣
 - 👯 I’m looking to connect with other developers!
 - 🥅 2022 Goals: Improve my skills, improve my strength, improve my cardio
-- ⚡ Fun fact: I'm a cat person
+- ⚡ Fun fact: I'm a cat person and I have sleep apnea (not v fun)

 ### Connect with me: